Who can participate?

 0010

-To participate, please register if you're willing to attend both the pre-hackathon workshop and the hackathon, and ensure you're available from 9 AM to 8 PM on the event day.
+To participate, please register for the hackathon and make sure you’re available from 9 AM to 8 PM on the event day.

 0011